-A baseline requirement is that people involved in the handling of raw milk and processing of milk for raw milk products must have sufficient understanding of and skills in food safety and hygiene matters commensurate with their work activities.
-In order to manufacture raw milk products, a processing business must ensure that staff have demonstrated competencies relevant to the safe processing of milk for raw milk products.
+A baseline requirement is that people undertaking or supervising food handling operations must have sufficient understanding of and skills in food safety and hygiene matters commensurate with their work activities.
+In order to manufacture raw milk cheese, a dairy processing business must ensure that staff have demonstrated competencies relevant to the safe processing of milk for raw milk cheese.

-It would be expected that the technical control of the process is under the supervision of a designated operator (e.g. cheese maker) who has the appropriate skills, knowledge and experience in the manufacture of raw milk dairy products.
+It would be expected that the technical control of the process is under the supervision of a designated operator (e.g. cheese maker) who has the appropriate skills, knowledge and experience in the manufacture of raw milk cheese.
 The cheese maker must have relevant experience, qualifications and training as required by the competent authority.
 Historical evidence (e.g. demonstrated skills and competencies in cheese making or other product manufacture over time) could be taken into account.

-The food safety program should specify the competencies required by personnel in order to ensure the safe processing of milk for raw milk products.
+The food safety program should specify the competencies required by personnel in order to ensure the safe processing of raw milk cheese.
 Records should be kept of relevant experience, qualifications and experience.